madebits/madebits.github.io/blog/2018/2018-12-16-Cryptsetup-in-Plain-Mode.md

 # only on creation
 mkfs -m 0 -t ext4 /dev/mapper/enc
+# to set a label use either -L label with mkfs or later:
+# sudo e2label /dev/mapper/enc label

 mount /dev/mapper/enc /mnt/tmp
 # re-mount to access as current user without sudo